eukara/freehl/README.md

 Obviously make sure that Nuclide has fteqw and fteqcc set-up for building and that you have some proficiency in QuakeC.

+## Notes
+If you're playing a mod that relies on FreeHL, selecting it from the Custom Game menu alone works fine.
+However if you want to launch it via the command-line you need to make sure to add `-game valve` before `-game modname`.
+The order is important.

 ## Community
 Join us on #freecs via irc.libera.chat and talk/lurk!